Animal Welfare Rules

 • Registered rescues and veterinary professionals across Ireland

-We regularly publish educational content and campaigns promoting adoption, neutering, and
+We regularly publish educational content promoting adoption, neutering, and welfare awareness.

 12. Legal Basis & Enforcement